Acren/AutoSettings-Docs/docs/faq.md

 You can.
 See the [example project page.](/example-project/#migrating-assets-from-the-example-project)

-##### *Does the example project have gamepad navigation?*
+##### *Does Auto Settings have gamepad support?*

-Not currently.
+The plugin has full support for remapping gamepad inputs as part of the input mapping system.
+Menu gamepad navigation is not currently implemented in the example project because there isn't a standard way to implement gamepad navigation in Unreal Engine yet.
 You should implement navigation the same way as the rest of your project, and call the functions on the setting widgets where appropriate.

 ##### *Why does the example project have empty values for the scalability settings, is this okay?*